dustinlacewell/mannequin/docs/index.rst

 database schemas like SQLAlchemy and Axiom.

 Let's look at a theoretical example of unpacking binary data from structures.
-With the standard ''struct'' module this can be a painful exercise.
+With the standard ``struct`` module this can be a painful exercise.
 Given some imagined packet structure, unpacking a binary stream into the various fields is cumbersome: